+Notes The property appears in fair decorative order although it is recognised that on taking occupancy home owners may consider redecoration.
+Some decorative surfaces are finished with an Artex type product.
+Early forms of Artex may incorporate small amounts of asbestos based bonding materials and therefore specialist advice should be obtained prior to working on these areas to minimise the risk of releasing hazardous fibres.

+Cellars

 Repair category N/A

-Notes N/A
+Notes Not applicable.

-Electricit ty
+Electrici ty

 Repair category 2

-Notes The electrical system is on dated lines and as such we recommend that it be checked and upgraded as necessary by an NICEIC/SELECT registered Electrical Contractor.
+Notes The electrical system is on mixed/dated lines and as such we recommend that it be checked and upgraded as necessary by an NICEIC/SELECT registered Electrical Contractor.
 The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.

 Gas

 Repair category 1

 Notes All gas appliances and equipment should regularly be inspected, tested, maintained and serviced by a competent person in line with the manufacturer's instructions.
 This is important to make sure the equipment is working correctly and limit the risk of fire and carbon monoxide poisoning and to prevent carbon dioxide and other greenhouse gases leaking into the air.
 For more advice, contact the Gas Safe Register.

-Water, p olumbing and bathroom fittings
+Water, plumbing and bathroom fittings

 Repair category 1

 Notes The plumbing and fittings appear of copper/pvc piping where seen and appeared in serviceable condition but was not tested.
-The sanitary fittings appeared in fair order consistent with age.
+The sanitary fittings appeared in an order consistent with their type, age and usage.

 It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
-Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.
+Water spillage in these areas can result i dampness/decay and no comment can be made on inaccessible areas.
 Waterproof seals in sanitary areas should be checked and maintained on a regular basis.

-Heating and hot water
+Heating a and hot water

-Repair catego ory 2
+Repair categor У 2

-Notes There is a gas fired central heating system and gas fittings and these should all be checked and serviced in the normal manner.
-The radiators appear of an older type.
-In the interests of safety it would be prudent to have all gas appliances checked by a Gas Safe registered tradesman.
+Notes There is a gas fired central heating system and gas fittings.
+These should be checked and serviced in the normal manner.
+We understand the boiler has been replaced circa 2021 and all relevant documentation should be obtained.
+We note the radiators are of a mixed age.
+In the interest of safety it would be prudent to have all gas appliance checked by a gas safe registered tradesman.

-F Drainage e
+F Drainage 9

 Repair category 1

 Notes The property is thought to be connected to a main sewer.
 There was no surface evidence to suggest the system is choked or leaking.